Amanmishra1/IntentRecognizer/README.md

 #### Steps to run the unit test:
 1. cd build/test
 2. ./intent_test
+3. Or instead of Step 1-2 write the following: make test

 #### Steps to run the code:
 1. cd build